-Pork consumption per capita in Peru was a tiny 4.5kg in 2013 – that’s compared to 48 in Australia, 60 in the US and a whopping 90 in China.
-Because of this, in June 2013 the Peruvian Minister for Agriculture announced a new goal: to increase pork consumption in Peru to 12kg per capita annually.
+In 2013, pork consumption per capita in Peru was only 4.5kg (in comparison to 48kg/capita in Australia, 60kg/capita in the US and a whopping 90kg/capita in China).
+Because of this, in June 2013, the Peruvian Minister for Agriculture announced a new goal: to increase pork consumption in Peru to 12kg per capita.
 Why?

-Well, that’s a fun fact.
-But I’d rather give you a short glimpse on the life of Peruvian pigs before they wind up on dinner plates.
+Well, its definitely a fun fact, but I will first give you a glimpse of the life of Peruvian pigs before they end up on the table.

 How do the lives of Peruvian and Polish pigs differ?

-As far as pigs go I’ve gotta say that the life of Peruvian pigs seems pretty interesting.
+As far as pigs go, the lives of Peruvian pigs seem quite interesting.
 Their living conditions differ greatly to those of their Polish counterparts.
-I would even say that Polish pigs have a lot to be envious about.
+I would go as far as saying that Polish pigs have a lot to be envious about!

 For one thing, the views are better in Peru:

-For another thing, Peruvian pigs seem to have a much more developed social circle (well, they get out more).
-I’ve seen quite a few getting chummy with the street dogs that you can see all over the country:
+Another factor is that Peruvian pigs seem to have a much more developed social circle (well, they get out more).
+I’ve seen quite a few Peruvian pigs getting chummy with the street dogs that you can see all over the country:

 Peru might not be as developed as Poland but I think its pigs are definitely taking advantage of that.